Same-sex marriage in Chile: Public opinion

 An April 2009 poll concluded that only 33.2% of Chileans were in favor of allowing same-sex couples to marry, with 65.2% opposed.
 However, support among young people was much higher: according to a study by the National Youth Institute of Chile, 56% of people aged between 15 and 29 supported same-sex marriage, while 51.3% supported adoption by same-sex couples.

 A July 2011 nationwide CEP (Centro de Estudios Públicos) poll found that 52% of Chileans were in favor of granting legal rights to same-sex unions: 18% supported granting civil marriage to same-sex couples, while 34% preferred giving same-sex couples a "legal union".
 When the question was slightly rephrased, 57% of Chileans were against same-sex marriage where "the same rights as a heterosexual couple are guaranteed" and 27% in favor, while support for a "legal union" of same-sex couples was higher at 35%, with 57% against.
 In all questions, support for same-sex unions was higher among the younger and better educated.
 In the case of the adoption of children by a lesbian couple, 24% were in favor and 61% against.
 Support was lower for male gay couples: 20% in favor and 64% against.

 An August 2012 poll by Radio Cooperativa – Imaginaccion found that 54.9% of Chileans supported same-sex marriage, while 40.7% were opposed.
 A Pew Research Center survey conducted the following year showed that 46% of Chileans supported same-sex marriage, while 42% were opposed.
 According to a 2014 survey by the Chilean pollster Cadem Plaza Pública, 55% of Chileans were in favor of same-sex marriage, whilst 39% were against.
-A poll carried out in September 2015 by the same pollster found that 60% of Chileans supported same-sex marriage, whereas opposition was at 36%.
-The pollster's 2016 survey found 61% support and 36% opposition.
+A poll carried out in September 2015 by the same polling organization found that 60% of Chileans supported same-sex marriage, whereas opposition was at 36%.
+The organization's 2016 survey found 61% support and 36% opposition.
 A further poll carried out in July 2017 by the same organization showed that support stood at 61% and opposition at 32%.